Suji Halwa Recipe | Semolina Halwa

 • It is made from simple ingredients, with semolina (suji/rava) as the star ingredient, roasted in ghee to enhance its nutty essence.

-• The combination of ghee, sugar, and water creates a smooth and luxurious texture in the halwa.
+• The combination of ghee, sugar, and water creates a smooth texture in the halwa.

 • Suji Halwa is often flavored with cardamom and garnished with assorted nuts for added taste and visual appeal.